hocinebib/PisaPy/README.md

 ### System :
 * Linux :
-The code has only been tested on Linux.
+The code has only been tested on Ubuntu.

 ### Browser :
 The code has only been tested with firefox.